deceze/Kunststube-Router/readme.md

         exit;
     });

-You can chain your dispatchers with pre-processing logic:
+You can chain your dispatchers with preprocessing logic:

     function dispatch($controller, $action) {
         require "$controller.php";